corannejuang554/coranne_trivia/README.md

 By Coranne Juang <coranne@umich.edu>

-Here's a little Trivia Game that uses the https://opentdb.com/api.php API to generate questions based on category and difficult selected.
+Here's a little Trivia Game that uses the https://opentdb.com/api.php API to generate questions based on category and difficulty selected.

 To run the trivia game, run the bash script with this command: bin/trivia_run